LoganBolton/hello-py/README.md

 One pain I've run into when using LLMs for data cleaning is that they will frequently hallucinate details that seem reasonable, but do not exist in the original data.
 To help prevent this, I made an environment where the model has to take semi-structured noisy data and convert it into clean, structured data.

 For my ground truth dataset, I synthetically generate a csv file with plausible looking customer information.
-Then, I purposelly add noise to the data with repeated fields, obvious typos, etc. The model's job is to take the noisy data and put it into a clean format, _without_ hallucinating any new information.
+Then, I purposefully add noise to the data with repeated fields, obvious typos, etc. The model's job is to take the noisy data and put it into a clean format, _without_ hallucinating any new information.

 ## Code Overview